formermagic/formerbox/docs/cli/train_tokenizer.rst

 :class:`~transformers.PreTrainedTokenizer` or :class:`~transformers.PreTrainedTokenizerFast` instance with the
 `train_tokenizer` cli subcommand.

-All you have to do is to make or use a built-in tokenizer module (:class:`~gitnetic.TokenizerModule`) class, and prepare an instance with its defined dataclass params (i.e. pass arguments through a cli command).
+All you have to do is to make or use a built-in tokenizer module (:class:`~formerbox.TokenizerModule`) class, and prepare an instance with its defined dataclass params (i.e. pass arguments through a cli command).

 Built-in tokenizer modules in the library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are the built-in :class:`~gitnetic.TokenizerModule` components you can use to train a tokenizer.
+These are the built-in :class:`~formerbox.TokenizerModule` components you can use to train a tokenizer.

 transformer-tokenizer-fast
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^